Collision detection

 The following functions use one virtual shape and one real body/shape:

-After using one of these functions, you can call ep_world_get_collision_body and ep_world_get_collision_shape to get the id of the body and shape that caused the collision.
+After using one of these functions, you can call ep_world_get_collision_body and ep_world_get_collision_shape to get the id of the bodies and shapes that caused the collision.

 The following functions use two virtual shapes: